The Health Information Management (Medical Records) Department of Memorial Hospital is open Monday through Friday, 8:00 a.m. to 5:00 p.m.

 The release of records from Memorial Hospital directly to another healthcare provider does not require written authorization.
 Please provide the name, address and/or fax number of the hospital, clinic, or physician where the records are to be sent and we will be happy to send them for you.

 The competent, adult patient is entitled to receive a copy of their medical records.
 Please contact the department in advance so that we can have them ready for you to pick up.
 The patient is the only person to whom we can release copies unless they authorize someone else to receive their records in person.
+We will not provide copies of records via e-mail.
 Any written authorization must include the following and be dated and timed at the time of signing:

 - Who is to release the records (Memorial Hospital)